Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 </beans>
 ```

 The above shows how the Jetty instance is configured.
-The **Jetty** bean is actually the Jetty server configured.
-Most of the parameters can be controlled using deploy time properties.
+The `Jetty` bean is actually the Jetty server configured.
+Most of the parameters can be controlled using deploy-time properties.

 An important aspect here is the `SharedThreadPool`, which wraps the actual Jetty thread pool used.
-The `SharedThreadPool` will cause the Jetty thread pool to be shared among all of the Jetty instances created on that specific GSC (JVM).
-Note, in this case, that the first web application that will be deployed to the GSC will control the thread pool size.
-Other web applications will not be able to modify the size of the thread pool.
+The `SharedThreadPool` causes the Jetty thread pool to be shared among all of the Jetty instances created on that specific GSC (JVM).
+In this case, the first web application that is deployed to the GSC controls the thread pool size.
+Other web applications can't modify the size of the thread pool.

-The bean that is actually used (and expected to be defined) within the configuration is the **JettyHolder** (it must be named **JettyHolder**).
-In our case, the `JettyHolder` used is the `PlainJettyHolder` which creates a new instance of Jetty for each instance of the web application.
+The bean that is actually used (and expected to be defined) within the configuration is the `JettyHolder` (it must be named **JettyHolder**).
+In our case, the `JettyHolder` used is the `PlainJettyHolder`, which creates a new instance of Jetty for each instance of the web application.

 ## Web Context